Mario Vellani Marchi pencil drawing of Russian actress Tatiana Pavlova 1926

 Description

-Empire-style furniture originates from the period between the late 18th and early 19th centuries.
-Everything stems from the reign of Napoleon.
+Empire-style furniture dates from the late 18th to early 19th century.
+Everything originated from the reign of Napoleon.
 It was characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese “barocco” – which translates to an irregularly developed pearl.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a name derived from the Portuguese word barocco—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive.
-Brown stains, moldings, sturdy bases, and bas-reliefs were used.
-It can certainly be said that these were quite specific products, but they also opened up many new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-During this period, interest in mythology and ancient times persisted, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance style was quite heavy and bulky.
+Brown stains, cornices, sturdy bases, and bas-reliefs were used.
+It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+The Renaissance also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, taking inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own distinct character.
-This is especially important when searching for an exclusive antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
+This is especially important when searching for an exclusive antique suitable for your interior.

 The most important aspect of elite antique furniture is originality.
 And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have at your disposal art appraisers, historians, and experts from around the world.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details